AlphxByte/Graphly/README.md

 3. Direct2D and Direct3D 11 (rendering ui elements)
 4. DXGI

+> [!NOTE]
-> Note: The project doesn't link DirectX libraries in the linker options yet, and those libraries will be linked and used by the project in the next release.
+> The project doesn't link DirectX libraries in the linker options yet, and those libraries will be linked and used by the project in the next release.

 ## Project Structure